e-m-wilson/SNOW/Week_4/Project2.md

 ## Self-Service and Automation

-### Challenge 1 - Create a new knowledge base and asticle
+### Challenge 1 - Create a new knowledge base and article

 - Create a new knowledge base called 'Training Knowledge Base'
 - Set ownership to 'Abel Tutor'